Skip to main content

 While we will not revisit this at all except in the case-studies in Chapter 9, log-transformations can be applied to the response variable in ONE and TWO-WAY ANOVA models when we are concerned about non-constant variance and non-normality issues128.
 The remaining methods in this chapter return to SLR and assuming that the model is at least reasonable to consider in each situation, possibly after transformation(s).
 In fact, the methods in Section 7.7 are some of the most sensitive results to violations of the assumptions that we will explore.

-This page titled 7.6: Transformations part II - Impacts on SLR interpretations - log(y), log(x), and both log(y) and log(x) is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.6: Transformations part II - Impacts on SLR interpretations - log(y), log(x), and both log(y) and log(x) is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.